ricardojoserf/subdoler/README.md

 The final result is a CSV file which shows the list of subdomains, the DNS resolution and the reverse DNS resolution:

 ![image](images/image4.jpg)

+## TODOS

+- Extract ranges from name

+- Concurency

+- Analysis with Shodan